Small Goods Lifts: A Complete Guide for UK Businesses

 A small goods lift is a compact platform lift designed specifically to transport goods between floors – not people.
 They are commonly installed where manual handling is inefficient, unsafe, or impractical.
 Because these lifts are intended for goods only, they operate under different requirements to passenger lifts and usually feature simpler control systems and a lower footprint.

-Businesses commonly choose small goods when space is limited and they need to move goods to another floor.
-The goal throughout is to improve workflow and create a safer working environment.
+Businesses commonly choose small goods lifts for mezzanine floors, multi-level warehouses, retail spaces, restaurants, and workshops.
+The goal throughout is to reduce manual handling, improve workflow and create a safer working environment for employees.

-A small goods lift raises and lowers a platform between fixed landing.
+A small goods lift raises and lowers a platform between fixed landing points using a powered drive system.
 Goods are loaded onto the platform, the interlocked gates are secured, and the operator uses a control panel to send the lift to the required floor.
 Built-in safety interlocks prevent the lift from moving unless all gates are securely closed, and the platform stops automatically at each selected level.

 Hydraulic systems are commonly chosen for their smooth lifting performance and ability to handle heavier loads.
 Modern goods lifts typically incorporate a range of built-in safety features including electro-mechanical interlocked gates; emergency stop buttons at each level and overload monitoring to prevent risks.
 Together, these components help ensure safe day-to-day operation and support compliance with UK regulations.